Rose La Rose: Retirement

 La Rose retired from performing in 1958 when her mother, who had accompanied her on the road for 18 years and was affectionately called "Mother DePella" by other performers, became ill and desired to settle down.

 Theater owner

 The Town Hall Theater

 La Rose's earnings and financial savviness allowed her the means to invest her savings.
 In 1958, after moving to Toledo, she bought the Town Hall Theater (at St. Clair and Orange Streets) from theater magnate Leroy Griffith.
 The theater, built in 1887, stood as a burlesque house until 1968 when it was razed for an urban renewal project.

 In May 1968, weeks before its demolition, La Rose auctioned off memorabilia from the theater, including trunk loads of her own personal costumes from her early years in burlesque.

-As a Toledo citizen and business owner, she became relatively respected -- if controversial -- speaking at the Junior League, giving strip tease lessons to wives to help them to enliven their relationships, and giving generously to a variety of causes.
+As a Toledo citizen and business owner, she became active in her community, speaking at the Junior League, giving strip tease lessons to wives to help them to enliven their relationships, and giving generously to a variety of causes.